Robotron: 2084

-Robotron: 2084 (also referred to as Robotron) is a multidirectional shooter developed by Eugene Jarvis and Larry DeMar of Vid Kidz and released in arcades by Williams Electronics in 1982.
-The game is set in the year 2084 in a fictional world where robots have turned against humans in a cybernetic revolt.
-The aim is to defeat endless waves of robots, rescue surviving humans, and earn as many points as possible.
+Robotron: 2084 (also referred to as Robotron) is a 1982 twin-stick shooter video game developed by Eugene Jarvis and Larry DeMar of Vid Kidz and released by Williams Electronics for arcades.
+The game is set in the year 2084 in a dystopian future where robots have turned against humans in a cybernetic revolt.
+The player's goal is to defeat endless waves of robots, rescue surviving humans and earn as many points as possible.

 Jarvis and DeMar drew inspiration from Nineteen Eighty-Four, Berzerk and Space Invaders for the design of Robotron: 2084.
 A two-joystick control scheme was implemented to provide the player with more precise controls, and enemies with different behaviors were added to make the game challenging.
 Jarvis and DeMar designed the game to instill panic in players by presenting them with conflicting goals and having on-screen projectiles coming from multiple directions.

 Robotron: 2084 was critically and commercially successful.
 Praise among critics focused on the game's intense action and control scheme.
 Though not the first game with a twin joystick control scheme, Robotron: 2084 is cited as the game that popularized it.
-It was ported to numerous home systemsmost of which are hampered by the lack of two joysticksand inspired the development of other games such as Smash TV (1990).
+It was ported to numerous home systems - most of which are hampered by the lack of two joysticks - Jarvis used the same control scheme in Smash TV (1990).
 The game is frequently listed as one of Jarvis's best contributions to the video game industry.

 Gameplay

-Robotron is a 2D multidirectional shooter game in which the player controls the on-screen protagonist from a top-down perspective.
-The game is set in the year 2084 in a fictional world where robots ("Robotrons") have taken control of the world and eradicated most of the human race.
+Robotron is a twin-stick shooter game in which the player controls the on-screen protagonist from a top-down perspective.
+The game is set in the year 2084 in a fictional world where "Robotrons" have, after a robot uprising, eradicated most of the human race.
 The main protagonist is called "Robotron Hero" who is a super-powered genetic engineering error (or mutant) and attempts to save the last human family.

 The game uses a two-joystick control scheme; the left joystick controls the on-screen character's movement, while the right controls the direction the character's weapon fires.
 Both joysticks allow for an input direction in one of eight ways.
 Each level, referred to as a "wave", is a single screen populated with a large number of various enemy robots and obstacles; types range from invincible giants to robots that continually manufacture other robots that shoot the protagonist.
 Coming into contact with an enemy, projectile, or obstacle costs the player one life, but extra lives can be earned at certain point totals.
 Waves also include human family members who can be rescued to score additional points, but certain robots can either kill them or turn them into enemies.
 Destroying all vulnerable robots allows the player to progress to the next wave; the cycle continues until all lives are lost.